leap-ai/leap-ai-cover-images/README.md

 Get started by forking this repository (button top right), and downloading it to your computer.
 From there follow the below :)

+### Setup

+1. Add your credentials in .env, following the .envExample file
+2. Head to `pages/index.tsx` for editing text, prompts, and colors to match your theme
+3. Adjust image prompts in `helpers/prompts.ts`
+4. Adjust the number of images generated w/ the numberOfImages parameter in `/pages/api/generate`

 ### Run it locally

 1. Open the terminal
 2. Run `npm install` to grab the necessary packages
 3. Hit `npm run dev` to start your server on `http://localhost:3000`

-### How to get AI cover images

-1. Add your API Key from Leap AI
-2. Click the change image button
+4. Click the change image button
-3. Pick a style to generate
+5. Pick a style to generate

-### Making it your own

-1. Head to `pages/index.tsx` for editing text, prompts, and colors to match your theme
-2. Adjust image prompts in `helpers/prompts.ts`
-3. Adjust the number of images generated w/ the numberOfImages parameter in `/pages/api/generate`

 ### Deploy to the world